We are a passionate, innovative and collaborative team focused on celebrating students and promoting possibility.

 A results-driven community leader with a proven track record, Deirdre works to grow support for Spark in Philadelphia, oversees program execution and expands regional partnerships.
 Deirdre is familiar with the education and mentoring sectors having spent more than six years in a variety of roles with Big Brothers Big Sisters Southeastern PA.
 Her background directly supporting children and mentors, as well as building corporate and school partnerships, provides a solid foundation for her career evolution into development, events and annual giving.
 Deirdre also served as Program Director at Great Dames, Inc. and obtained her Bachelor of Arts in Spanish from Pennsylvania State University.
 With a passion for people, process and organizational growth, Deirdre will help Spark create sustainable impact in the Philadelphia region.

 An Illinois native and College of Wooster graduate, Jordan ensures strong implementation of the Spark Program at our Philadelphia partner schools.
 Prior to coming to Spark, Jordan developed his passion for empowering youth through his service as a City Year Philadelphia AmeriCorps member.
 He served as a student tutor and team leader over a period of two years.
 While working within Philadelphia schools through his service, Jordan observed first-hand the importance of both project-based and social-emotional learning for middle school students.
-In his free time he enjoys running, playing violin, and anticipating the Chicago Cubs winning multiple World Series championships.
+In his free time he enjoys running, playing violin, and watching the Chicago Cubs.

 Sahrish graduated from the University of Michigan with a B.A. in Communications and minor in Near Eastern Studies.
 While in school, Sahrish was a Jumpstart corps member, where she discovered her passion for education.
 Upon graduating, she joined a two-year teaching fellowship with Citizen Schools Illinois and worked as a second-shift ELA teacher for middle school students on the South Side of Chicago.
 Sahrish is excited to join the Spark team and help empower students to succeed through skill-building mentorships!